francesconatali/ifoundyou/README.md

 It works very well with company email addresses.
 Try it with yours!

-Moreover, ALL the dependencies are WITHIN the html file, using simply a bunch of URLs.
+Moreover, ALL the dependencies are WITHIN the html file, using a simple bunch of URLs.

 ```
 <script src="https://unpkg.com/react@16.0.0/umd/react.production.min.js"></script>